 Perfect for a Little Girl's Bedroom

 The Girls' Set was a three-rail O27 electric train set with a pink 2-6-4 steam locomotive and tender.
 It included a string of the following pastel-hued cars:

 - Robin's egg blue New York central pacemaker boxcar

 - Pink New York central gondola with barrels

 Track and a power pack were also included.
 Aside from the colors, the train was a copy of traditional sets in the catalog including the railroad names on the cars.

 Unlike previous ads which targeted fathers and sons, advertising for this set featured a mother and daughter in the background.

 It is often said that fathers bought trains for their sons in part as an excuse to have one for themselves.
-And promotion of father-son bonding was common in the Lionel advertising.
+And the promotion of father-son bonding was common in Lionel's advertising.
 It is worth considering whether marketing traditional trains as a way for fathers to bond with daughters as well could have been more effective for sales and familial relationships.

 03 of 03